 While hazardous materials drivers are professionally trained and have clearance from the Federal Bureau of Investigation and the Transportation Security Administration, they may still be negligent.
 Truck accidents can still happen and result in catastrophes.

-The minimum requirements for commercial truck insurance increase as the type of cargo being transported becomes more dangerous.
+According to our Kentucky truck accident lawyer, the minimum requirements for commercial truck liability insurance increase as the type of cargo being transported becomes more dangerous.
 Federal regulations classify many types of cargo as hazardous and further categorizes them into divisions.
 Usually, hazardous materials—hazmat—are flammable liquids or gases.
-These may include substances that pose little threat, such as hairspray or perfume, to highly dangerous materials, such as gasoline, liquefied gases, or poisonous, explosive, or radioactive substances.
+These may include substances that pose little threat, such as hairspray or perfume, and highly dangerous materials, such as gasoline, liquefied gases, or poisonous, explosive, or radioactive substances.

 Vehicles, buildings, and containers that house hazardous materials are identified by a diamond-shaped sign.
 The numbers and colors inside the diamond identify the classification (red for flammable, orange for explosive, etc.) and level of risk (0 for no hazard to 4 for severe risk).